-- 5.1 Bonding Capability-The bonding compound shall be capable of bonding cementitious materials when applied in accordance with the producer's directions and tested as specified in Section 12. - 5.2 Degradation-Bonding compound which separates shall be able to be re-mixed to a uniform consistency when tested as specified in Section 10. - 5.3 High Temperature Test-The bond strength shall be not less than 150 psi (1034 kPa) when tested as specified in Section
+- 5.1 Bonding Capability-A dry film of bonding compound shall be capable of bonding gypsum plaster immediately after drying and 10 days after drying when tested as specified in Section 12. - 5.2 Degradation-Bonding compound that separates shall be able to be re-mixed to a uniform consistency when tested as specified in Section 10. - 5.3 High Temperature Stability-The bond strength shall be not less than 20 psi (138 kPa) when tested as specified in Section 9. - 5.4 Freeze-Thaw Stability-The bond strength shall be not less than 20 psi (138 kPa) when tested as specified in Section 11. - 5.5 Bond Strength-Bond strength of a fresh sample or a 30-day-old sample shall be not less than 20 psi (138 kPa) when tested as specified in Section 12.